dipockdas/containerpythonproject/README.md

 docker run -d -p 5000:5000 myimage
 ```

-Check the image is running
+Check the container is running

 ```
 docker ps -a
 ```

-Check the logs if the image fails
+Check the logs if the container fails
 ```
-docker logs <image_name>
+docker logs <container_name>
 ```

-If the image is running - test the app using cURL
+If the container is running - test the app using cURL

 ```
 curl http://localhost:5000